Jz1nn/cibersecurity-phishing/README.md

-# Phishing to capture Facebook passwords
+# Phishing to capture passwords

 ###Tools